fglandry/TrajFusionNet/README.md

 * Moulay Akhloufi

 Please email efl7126@umoncton.ca (FG Landry) or create an issue if you experience problems with running the code or setting up the environment.

-This project was conducted within the Perception, Robotics and Intelligent Machines Laboratory ([PRIME](https://primeai.ca/)) at the Université de Moncton.

 ## License